minchoCoin/deep-learning-programming/README.md

 - ipynb files : implemented algorithm with Pytorch
 - final report : analyzing results

+All reports are written in English except pre-report of Lab1.

 # index
 - Lab1: implementing VGGNet and ResNet architectures